enkidevs/curriculum/javascript/react/fundamentals/the-react-component.md

 You can pass dynamic values to a component via `props` which will be discussed next.

-`Component` names should start with a capital letter such that you can differentiate them from **DOM tags**.
+Component names should start with a capital letter such that you can differentiate them from **DOM tags**.

-You can use other components when `render`ing, and an `element` can represent your `component` as well:
+You can use other components when `render`ing, and a React element can represent your component as well:

 ```jsx
 class Enki extends React.Component {